memory-consolidation/academic-kickstart/content/authors/sfb-tobiasleva/_index.md

 ---
 # Display name
-name: Ian Erik Meredyth Stewart
+name: Tobias Leva

 # Username (this should match the folder name)
 authors:
-- sfb-ianerikstewart
+- sfb-tobiasleva

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associated PhD student
+role: PhD student

 # Organizations/Affiliations
 organizations: